Creams and topical treatments for eczema

 If you are unhappy with the cream provided by your doctor, ask him or her for another texture: gel, emulsion, lotion, ointment, etc. The treatment only works if you follow it!

-Misconceptions about addiction
+Fears about addiction

 Cortisone cream does not cause addiction, nor does it become less effective over time.
 Some people are afraid to use cortisone cream because its side effects are still too often confused this those associated with oral cortisone treatments.